 The perception Joe has that Jane is late is a product of his expectations.
 But he doesn't see this as his choice.
 He sees that she is late.
 It is true that she isn't home and she does get off work at 5:00 and she works 15 minutes from home and she left home looking really good this morning.
 Those are all simply observations of fact.
-We get to decide whether we will pay attention.
-And we get to decide what we will pay attention to.
-But we don't get to decide what is actually happening.
+Joe gets to decide whether he will pay attention.
+And he gets to decide what he will pay attention to.
+But he doesn't get to decide what is actually happening.
+We all have the opportunity to choose whether we pay attention and to what.
+But we are simply noticing what has already happened.

-We do, however, get to decide what it means.
+We do, however, get to decide what the event means.
 We filter our perceptions through our core beliefs in order to construct an interpretation of what these events mean.
 We get to select a map by which we will determine the meaning of the events we observe.
 Then based on the interpretation we have come to as to the meaning of this event, we will choose our behavior.

-Thus, Joe may be all up in Jane's face when she gets home wondering who she has been with why she isn't answering her phone.
+Thus, Joe may be all up in Jane's face when she gets home wondering who she has been with and why she isn't answering her phone.
 Or he may be concerned and attentive and urge her to sit down and put her feet up while he fixes her a cup of tea and tells her how glad he is that she made it home safely.
 Each is a potential action he may take.
 And there are infinite other options of how he can interpret the data and choose to respond to it.